-- N. County anticipates revenues from various sources to be used to fund services provided by Contractor through this Agreement.
-Should actual revenues be less than the amounts anticipated for any period of this Agreement, the maximum obligation and/or payment obligations for specific services may be reduced at the discretion of the Chief of the Health System or designee. - O. If County or Contractor finds that performance is inadequate, at the County's discretion, a meeting may be called to discuss the causes for the performance problem, and this Agreement may either be renegotiated, allowed to continue to end of term, or terminated pursuant to Paragraph 4 of this Agreement.
-Any unspent monies due to performance failure may reduce the following year's agreement, if any. - P. In the event Contractor claims or receives payment from County for a service, reimbursement for which is later disallowed by County or the State of California, or the United States Government, then Contractor shall promptly refund the disallowed amount to County upon request, or, at its option, County may offset the amount disallowed from any payment due or become due to Contractor under this Agreement or any other Agreement. - Q. Contractor shall provide all pertinent documentation required for federal Medi-Cal reimbursement (including initial and quarterly notices, assessment and service plans, and progress notes).
+- Q. County anticipates revenues from various sources to be used to fund services provided by Contractor through this Agreement.
+Should actual revenues be less than the amounts anticipated for any period of this Agreement, the maximum payment obligation and/or payment obligations for specific services may be reduced at the discretion of the Chief of the Health System or designee. - R. In the event Contractor claims or receives payment from County for a service, reimbursement for which is later disallowed by County or the State of California or the United States Government, then Contractor shall promptly refund the disallowed amount to County upon request, or, at its option, County may offset the amount disallowed from any payment due or become due to Contractor under this Agreement or any other agreement. - S. Contractor shall provide all pertinent documentation required for Medi-Cal, Medicare, and any other federal and state regulation applicable to reimbursement including assessment and service plans, and progress notes.
 The County may withhold payment for any and all services for which the required documentation is not provided, or if the documentation provided does not meet professional standards as determined by the Quality Improvement Manager of San Mateo County BHRS.
-Contractor shall meet quarterly with County contract monitor, as designated by the BHRS Deputy Director of Adult and Older Adult Services, to review documentation and billing reports, and to take appropriate corrective action, as needed, to resolve any identified discrepancies. - R. In the event this Agreement is terminated prior to June 30, 2017, the Contractor shall be paid for services already provided pursuant to this Agreement. - S. Beneficiary Billing